Soocyang/Advanced-Database-Assignent-Aug-2020/README.md

                  -- Sum automatically the subtotal with the delivery fees,
 2. Insert_orderList -- check food menu must all from the same restaurant / cannot from different restaurant with same order id

-1. Insert_categoryList  -- the restaurant type
-                        -- categoryList
-2. Delete_categoryList  -- The type of the restaurant

 1. Insert_reviews   -- check orders legit or not
                     -- cancelled order insert cannot review
                     -- Comments cannot more than 400 char